Our Management Team brings decades of experience creating and delivering innovative solutions to the energy industry.

 Geoff holds a Master of Laws (energy & infrastructure specialization) from Osgoode Hall Law School and a Bachelor of Science (Honours) from Queen’s University.

-Prior to NRStor, Shivani worked to develop biogas projects in Ontario and California and discovered her passion for cleantech while working at a plastics recycling startup.
-Shivani also has experience working in finance as an investment banking summer analyst in Calgary, and in R&D doing polymer engineering research in China.
+Previously, Shivani worked to develop biogas projects in Ontario and California and worked in finance as an investment banking analyst in Calgary.

 Office of the Chair & CEO

 Allison Blunt spent 10 years as Internal Communication Manager for Home Depot Canada prior to joining NRStor.
 Allison has held positions as Financial Analyst for BMO, Office Manager at Zeno Editions UK and Compensation and Benefits Manager for Zurich Insurance Canada.
 Allison volunteers her time with Lupus Ontario along with other members of her family.

 Mike brings to the team 15 years of business development, sales and operations experience in the solar industry.
 He has experience building large distribution/installation networks for emerging energy technologies throughout Canada and Australia.
 In addition, Mike was directly involved with the supply and operational role out of 10,000+ residential solar hot water/PV systems to end customers.

 Board of Directors